-Any good social media keyword monitoring tool like Brand24, Mention or BrandWatch can help you find plenty of opportunities to impact your target audience real time.
-When you set up keywords on monitoring tools, make sure to take account of the multiple roles that social media now plays – as a customer care, PR and customer engagement platform.
-You can manage customer care by setting up your brand name as a keyword alert and responding to ever query quickly and politely.
+Any good social media keywords monitoring tool like Brand24, Mention, or BrandWatch can help you find plenty of opportunities to impact your target audience in real-time.
+When you set up keywords on monitoring tools, make sure to take account of the multiple roles that social media now plays – as a customer care, PR, and customer engagement platform.
+You can manage customer care by setting up your brand name as a keyword alert and responding to every query quickly and politely.
 For PR you need spotlight opportunities.
 One cool way of doing this is by fulfilling your fans’ wishes from time to time.

-You can set up “Your brand name” + “wish” as keywords to monitor and do something incredible for your fans once every while, like Morton’s did for Peter Shankman.
+You can set up “Your brand name” + “wish” as keywords to monitor and do something incredible for your fans once every while like Morton did for Peter Shankman.

-According to this study conducted by Zanthus and Focus Vision, 41% TV viewers and moving to social and digital media.
+According to this study conducted by Zanthus and Focus Vision, 41% of TV viewers and moving to social and digital media.
 It isn’t just entertaining video content.
 Twitter and BuzzFeed’s 2016 US presidential elections broadcast on social attracted 6.8 million viewers.
-Live-streaming is likely to go mainstream in 2017, and you should have a strategy in place to make the most of it.
+Live streaming is likely to go mainstream in 2017, and you should have a strategy in place to make the most of it.

 There are plenty of live-streaming platforms that you can choose from – Facebook Live, Blab and Twitter’s Periscope being the top few.